-Grilled Mackerel in a Pan (Without Fish Smell)
+Grilled Mackerel Fish in a Parchment Paper

 - Rich taste: Mackerel has a rich taste with a slightly smoky flavor.
 It also has a firm texture that holds together.
 You can actually use chopsticks to pick the pieces up.